Skip to content

 Config Load Order

-When no -config flag is given, ByteMind looks for config in this order:
+When no -config flag is given, ByteMind loads global config first, then project overrides:

 See Also